 How well does it work?

 We ran a couple of pilots with data derived from CRIS/RIM systems and our results are very promising.
 We could resolve up to 76% of all source data records, and within these matches, we could identify up to 75% duplicate organizational references.
-In other words, this feature of the Dimensions API can be used to resolve a large number of organization records in your systems and potentially uncover a large percentage of duplicate records that currently make your backlog hard to maintain and in most scenarios also more inaccurate.
+In other words, this feature can be used to resolve a large number of organization records in your systems and potentially uncover a large percentage of duplicate records that currently make your backlog hard to maintain and in most scenarios also more inaccurate.

 A possible workflow